norihiro/obs-command-source/README.md

 Dummy Source to Execute Command
 ===============================

-This plugin provides a dummy source to execute arbitrary command when scene is switched.
+This plugin provides a dummy source to execute arbitrary commands when a scene is switched.

 ## Current Features

-* Start a command at following events.
+* Start a command at the following events.
   * Show (the source is shown in either preview or program)
   * Hide (the source is hidden so that no longer shown in neither preview nor program)
   * Activate (the source goes to the program)